AmosKorir/amoskorir/README.md

 ### Hi there 👋
 I am Korir, an android Engineer, I live with **code** and by the **Architecture!**

-My house empty !
+My house is empty !
 I mock everything. :smile:

 <!--
 **AmosKorir/amoskorir** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.